-In South East Devon we are lucky to have a whole range of different landscapes here for us to enjoy.
+As dog owners and walkers in South East Devon we are lucky to have a whole range of different landscapes right on our doorsteps for us to enjoy.

-Whether it’s rare heathland, our beautiful coastline or lively estuary, there really is something for everyone.
-A huge variety of protected wildlife lives, rests and feeds on our precious coast and countryside.
-Find out more about these special places.
+Whether your dog loves to dig holes in the sand, fetch sticks in the woods or sniff and swim there really is something for everyone.
+But whilst all this fun and excitement is taking place a huge variety of rare and protected wildlife lives, rests and feeds on our precious coast and countryside.
+Here you can find out more about these special places.

 The Warren was designated a Local Nature Reserve in 1978 and was then designated a National Nature Reserve in 2000.
-It has been an SSSI since 1981, and is also a Special Protection Area and a Special Area of Conservation (since 2005).
+It has been an SSSI (Site of Special Scientific Interest) since 1981, and is also a Special Protection Area and a Special Area of Conservation (since 2005).
+Wow - I did say it was special!

 To help protect the wildlife there are restrictions to walking your dog at Dawlish Warren: